Samicreator334/CoffeeSales_Excel/README.md

   - Highlights the most valuable customers
 - **Product-Level Insights**
   - Analyze sales by roast type and package size
-- **User-Friendly Design**
-  - Clean layout optimized for readability and usability
 - **100% Excel-Based**
   - No external BI tools required